sodabubblewine/sodabubblewine.github.io/README.md

 ## 2025 0427

+### 2025 0427 2333
+First editorial comment added to an older note: the shortener at the end of [Bit Strings and Binary Trees](#2025-0413-1513-bit-strings-and-binary-trees) does not work in a degenerate case that is now described there!

 ### 2025 0427 2230 A Quick Response to Frege's "Thought"
 I skimmed Frege's paper on thought.
 Almost everything he says is covered by B. F. Skinner's theoretical analysis in "Verbal Behavior" 1957.